 Every tile streams its token counter scraped from the TUI.
 The toolbar aggregates daily + weekly spend across Claude + Codex + OpenCode.
 Forecast tells you when you'll hit the cap.

 Pick contestants.
 Paste a prompt.
 Hit start.
 Each tile streams live output, renders deliverables as iframes when the agent calls arena_push_artifact.
 Judge on quality, speed, correctness.
-Export the fight as markdown + JSONL for reproducibility — or as a 9:16 battle video for your timeline.
+Export the fight as markdown + JSONL — same lab, same prompt, run it again next week and see what drifted.

 Every battle is stored at ~/.anvil/arena/<id>.jsonl.
 Bring it back six months later, re-run on new model versions, watch the winner flip.
 Reproducible benchmarking — for the laptop era.